6 Daily Practice: Whole Care for All

 Toward Integrative Health Care for All

 Sustainable, holistic, inclusive health care systems may seem impossible to envision when our current delivery systems are on the verge of collapse and HCP shortages, financial constraints, and socioeconomic disparities prevail.
 Such systemic crises undoubtedly involve countless perils, not unlike those associated with an individual, family, community, or global health crisis.
 However, crises always involve both dangers and opportunities (Stitt, 2023).
 We need to remain mindful of our current opportunities … opportunities to come together in ways that sustain one another as we navigate our current tumultuous times … opportunities to be innovative and hopeful and compassionate as we find ways to help our health care systems stabilize and find homeostasis, that balanced state when healing can begin (Philpot, 2024).
-As the healing process unfolds, transformative opportunities can emerge, making it easier to envision and mobilize new approaches and ways of being.
-In the meantime, we need to believe in the possibility of healing and wholeness.
+As the healing process unfolds, transformative opportunities can emerge, making it easier to envision and mobilize new approaches and ways of being; in the meantime, we need to believe in the possibility of healing and wholeness (Grain, K., 2022).

 A powerful and precise source of hope and guidance for these times (and any time of crisis) is offered by the University of Minnesota’s Bakken Centre for Spirituality and Healing.
 You are invited to spend unhurried, contemplative time with it: